 - Making a courtesy appearance somewhere you don’t feel comfortable

-Outsider time is really what drains introverts.
-It’s not meaningful talk with close friends that wears us out; it’s standing at the edge of the dance floor with a million people.
+Outsider time really drains introverts.
+It’s not meaningful talk with close friends that wears us out; it’s standing at the edge of the dance floor surrounded by a million people.
 It’s being forced outside our heads when there’s nothing out there that interests us.

 But you know what else is outside your head?
 Inspiration.

 All around you, every time you leave your house, there exist a million real-life stories, a million mélanges of color and light, a million strange sounds and beats and rhythms.
 Couples break up next to you.
 Soul mates meet.
 This is where ideas come from.
 If you can tap into it, you can put your outsider time to use.

 I learned how to do this from an illustrator friend.
 He was asked to give a lecture about his “process” and he admitted that he just brought a sketchbook every time he went to a bar.
 He doesn’t really like talking to people, so he would sit at the bar and doodle.
 This made him look busy, for one thing, and it meant that most small talk at least involved something he valued — his art.
 But, as time went on, he also learned he could capture scenes at bars, sketch live models, and pull ideas from his surroundings.